gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "This should serve as sufficiently rapid transportation."

 Maddy's jaw dropped.
-The bot had attached the windmill to its chassis---though it would be more accurate to say it had attached itself to the windmill.
+The bot had attached the windmill to its chassis—though it would be more accurate to say it had attached itself to the windmill.
-"What...?"
+"What…?"
 she said again.

 "It is a personal aerial transport device,"